Skip to main content

 Request Parameters

-When configuring request parameters, add parameter names and parameter values, where parameter values support selecting time macros, parameters, and user basic properties.
+When configuring request parameters, add a parameter name and parameter value.
+Parameter values can use time macros, parameters, or user basic attributes.

 Post-operations